rain1017/quick-pomelo/README.md

 ### Auto Scaling
 Assigning areas to servers based on server topology and server load.
 Area will be moved to other servers on host server failure.
 New server can be added dynamically.
+Area server is 'hot plugable'.
+When more compute resource is needed, more area server can be plugged into cluster.

 ### Area Proxy
 Cross area communication.